 Day 7.
 Campello Alto - Spoleto

 You leave your hotel and walk again along the Way of Saint Francis.
-Also today, the olive groves will accompany you.
-You cross Eggi, a typical medieval ‘Borgo’ and you will reach Spoleto, a pretty hill-town filled with beautiful architecture.
-It is famous for the Spoleto Festival, which takes place every summer (end of June beginning of July).
-In Spoleto worthwhile to visit are the cathedral, the castle, a Roman house, Roman theatre and many museums.
-But Spoleto is not only art and culture,but also food & wine !
-The town has some nice shops with fantastic local products, many cosy bars with terraces and excellent restaurants..
+Also, today, the olive groves will accompany you.
+You cross Eggi, a typical medieval ‘Borgo,’ and you will reach Spoleto, a pretty hill town filled with beautiful architecture.
+It is famous for the Spoleto Festival, which takes place every summer (end of June, beginning of July).
+In Spoleto, the cathedral, the castle, a Roman house, the Roman theatre, and many museums are worth visiting.
+But Spoleto is art, culture, food & wine!
+The town has nice shops with fantastic local products, many cozy bars, terraces, and excellent restaurants.
 B/-/-/

 Walking: 5 hours 10 min (Campello Alto) or 5 hours 50 min (Le Fontanelle)